Time to Change the Narrative on Health After 40

 Find what works for you.

-Move your body regularly, don’t feel the need to go hard every day.
+You don’t need to go hard every day.
+Just move your body regularly.

 And if you enjoy it, keep going.